Don’t we all wish there were more than 24 hours in a day?

 7. Automate Whatever You Can

-Tech can’t do everything for us, but prioritizing time management means letting automation take care of what it can for you.
+Tech can’t do everything for you, but good time management means letting automation take care of what it can.

 Invest in tools that can handle tedious or repetitive tasks, so you have fewer distractions and can focus on what matters most.

-Wondering what you can automate today to test this out?
-Try these out:
+What can you automate today to test this out?
+Try these:

 - Set up email filters (one of my favorite automation hacks)